GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-geometric-median-and-median-absolute-deviation-landsat/_details.md

 Euclidean distance in three dimensions
 :::

 In the case of satellite data, we are measuring the Euclidean distance between a pixel’s geomedian value and a single multispectral measurement.
 The number of dimensions is equal to the number of bands in the data.
-In the illustration below, 'm' is the geomedian value and 'x' the measured value.
-In real data, there will be multiple measurements over a time period, so 't' is the timestep number, otherwise noted in equations as superscript '(t)'.
+In the illustration below, $m$ is the geomedian value and $x$ the measured value.
+In real data, there will be multiple measurements over a time period, so $t$ is the timestep number, otherwise noted in equations as superscript ($t$).

 For example, if we had three bands of data (red, green and blue), and three timesteps of data, then we can calculate the Euclidean distances as follows: